apache/www-site/content/foundation/policies/conduct.md

 No matter how you identify yourself or how others perceive you, we welcome you.
 Though no list can hope to be comprehensive, we explicitly honour diversity in age, culture, ethnicity, genotype, gender identity or expression, language, national origin, neurotype, phenotype, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, subculture and technical ability.

-Though we welcome people fluent in all languages, Apache development takes place in English.
+Though we welcome people fluent in all languages, Apache software development takes place in English.

 The Code of Conduct, above, details our standards for behaviour in the Apache community.
 We expect participants in our community to meet these standards in all their interactions and to help others to do so.